Making feedback worth your while

 Anders Jonsson's 2013 literature review addressed one of my original research questions on feedback: what can make a difference in whether students actually use it?
 He introduces research that shows that students usually won't bother to read feedback if they can't use it to redo their assignments or improve their work immediately in re-attempts or similar tasks.

 As long as students get some guidance about how to do the assignment better or where they went wrong, even from copy-pasted boilerplate, extensive comments aren't necessary.
 It is just as helpful to provide feedback by circling descriptors on a rubric, providing exemplars, or asking guiding questions.
 In fact, Jonsson found that it's better not to give students a list of specific problems to fix, so that they have to think a little harder about how to implement feedback – and so that the feedback will be applicable not only to this assignment, but to future ones.
 It's better to describe strengths and weaknesses of an assignment or to ask questions to prompt improvements, rather than evaluating how good the assignment is or how good the student is.
+That said, it's important to identify specific areas for revision and improvement, because it's frustrating to receive criticism without knowing how to apply it.

 Jonsson also refers to an interesting finding that audio feedback in the form of voicenotes seemed to be "read" and used by more students than written comments.